 Here are my two recommendations for good beginner metal detectors and the one I personally use.

 Garrett AT Pro Metal Detector

-The AT Pro is completely submersible down to ten feet.
+The AT Pro coil and control box is submersible down to ten feet.
 I've made some awesome finds with this machine on land and in the water, including many silver coins, rings, and interesting relics.
 I've recovered larger metal targets over 12-inches deep.

 Garrett Ace 300 Metal Detector